Why Do You Pee More When Losing Weight? (Explained!)

 So, is this a cause for concern or completely normal?

-The main reason why you pee more when losing weight is due to increased waste production.
+The main reason you pee more when losing weight is due to increased waste production.
 This is typically caused by an increased metabolic rate through fewer calories consumed and more calories burned through exercise.
 Additionally, your liver will need to metabolize your existing stores of glycogen, as your reduced calorie intake may mean that you’re not producing as much glycogen.

 Increased Metabolism Equals Increased Waste Production